Short Answer: Select Midas locations in the following 13 states offer state vehicle inspection services:

 Getting a Midas Car Inspection: Availability?
 Cost?
 What to Expect? etc.

 Most Midas locations in states where vehicle inspections are required offer state inspection services.
 State vehicle inspections are required in 17 states.
-We contacted Midas locations in all 17 states to find out if they do state inspections and, in our research, we found Midas does car inspections at select locations in 13 states — all but Delaware, Louisiana, Massachusettes, and West Virginia.
+We tried contacting Midas locations in all 17 states — Alabama, Delaware, Hawaii, Louisiana, Maine, Massachusetts, Missouri, New Hampshire, New York, North Carolina, Pennsylvania, Rhode Island, Texas, Utah, Vermont, Virginia, and West Virginia — and found that select locations in all of the states except Delaware, Louisiana, Massachusetts, and West Virginia do state inspections.

 Midas employees at locations in Massachusetts said they are waiting on approval to begin performing state inspections.
 Employees at locations in Delaware said inspections must go through the state and are not available through third-party service providers.
 And, we were unable to find any Midas locations in West Virginia.